Do It Changes

-Well done to the 12 volunteer managers who completed the NOCN Level 4 training and thanks to NLDC funding.
-More in May.
+Well done to the 12 volunteer managers on the oversubscribed NOCN Level 3 training and thanks to NLDC funding.

 Each year over 8000 people find out about how to volunteer through us.
 They volunteer in over 400 community groups all over Bradford.
 Bradford Volunteer Centre is a charity that is supported and guided in its work by a board of trustees.
 The board consists of people who are passionate about volunteering, the difference it can play in Bradford and helping the charity to achieve its aims.
 Trustees have legal responsibility for the overall management and decision-making in a charity.